-For pelagic longline vessels less than 35 metres (m) in length, international best practice advice provided by the Agreement on the Conservation of Albatrosses and Petrels (ACAP) is for a single bird-scaring line with an aerial extent of 75 m or more, attached so the bird-scaring line is approximately 7 m high over the vessel stern.
+For pelagic longline vessels less than 35 metres (m) in length, ACAP best practice advice is for a single bird-scaring line with an aerial extent of 75 m or more, attached so the bird-scaring line is approximately 7 m high over the vessel stern.
 Brightly coloured streamers may be short or long, or both.
-It is recommended that short streamers are attached at 1 m intervals along the aerial extent, and long streamers at 5 m intervals (ACAP 2016).
+It is recommended that short streamers are attached at 1 m intervals along the aerial extent, and long streamers at 5 m intervals (ACAP 2016a).